Samuel Little: Later confessions

+Victims

-Confirmed murder victims
+Confirmed

-Little admitted to more than 93 different murders in total, and 60 deaths have been formally connected to him by the police.
-The majority of Little's victims were prostitutes, drug addicts, or homeless individuals, and most of them were female.
+Little admitted to 93 different murders in total, and 60 deaths have been formally connected to him by the police.
+The majority of Little's victims were sex workers, substance users, or homeless individuals, and most of them were female.
 He claimed that he thought these persons would leave fewer clues for authorities to find and leave fewer persons to search for them.
-However, despite the scope of his offending, in total he was only charged and convicted for eight murders:
+Despite the broad scope of his offending, Little was charged with and convicted of only eight murders in total as these cases had the strongest evidence of guilt: